 Planning a trip to Disney World can feel quite daunting, there is so much to see there and so many options as to what the best way to do it is, so I wanted to start a little series on my blog sharing advice for how to book a Disney vacation, factoring in everything from whether to book a villa or a hotel, to how to book the details of your trip.
 Of course we have not been before, so everything I am sharing is from the indepth research I have done and the advice I have picked up from my fanatical friends who each had a wealth of experience to help me.

 Before I start, I wanted to share some of the Disney terminology I’ve picked up, to help get your head around the different processes you’ll need to get to know.
 It can feel overwhelming, but I promise you as soon as you start looking at everything it all falls into place!
 I thought I would break some of these down here to give you some information on how some things work.

 Magic bands – Disney Hotel Guests receive a Magic Band & those staying off-site get a Card.
 Both have access to My Disney Experience functionality with Disney guests getting to book attractions and dining earlier than off-site guests – this is a link to your My Disney Experience account, they open up your hotel room, allow you to enter theme parks, allow you to charge food to your account, and they automatically add your Disney PhotoPass pictures to your account – basically everything you need available on your wrist!
-(The bands can even be customised, cute!)
+You can even choose the colour of your Magic Band!